 idw has been a registered association under German law with an annual general meeting since 2002.
 Since then, it has been supervised by a honorary Board of Directors.
 A team of permanent employees has been involved in the association’s operational business from the very start.
 Today, idw employs a staff of seven part-time and two full-time at its three offices in Bayreuth, Bochum and Clausthal, Germany.

 Updating and developing the system has always been one of the main tasks.
 In 2003, the first list of experts was compiled, and idw has been present as an exhibitor at the annual science journalism conference “Wissenswerte Bremen” since 2004.
 In 2005, RSS feed and announcements under news embargo were introduced.
 Individual statistics for every press release, in order to facilitate monitoring for the members, were added in 2007.

 The idw Award was introduced in 2008, and since 2010, idw has also been present on Twitter, and on Facebook since 2011.
-A complete relaunch of the idw website including a redesign has been planned for 2013.
-An image database has been added as a new offering and users can carry out a targeted search for pictures separately from the press articles.
+The idw website has been completely redesigned and relaunched in 2013.
+An image database has been added as a new offering and users can carry out a targeted search for pictures separately from the press releases.

 You can combine search terms with and, or and/or not, e.g. Philo not logy.

 You can use brackets to separate combinations from each other, e.g. (Philo not logy) or (Psycho and logy).

 Coherent groups of words will be located as complete phrases if you put them into quotation marks, e.g. “Federal Republic of Germany”.

 You can also use the advanced search without entering search terms.
 It will then follow the criteria you have selected (e.g. country or subject area).

 If you have not selected any criteria in a given category, the entire category will be searched (e.g. all subject areas or all countries).